 Animals Used

-Twenty=eight male albino rats of the Wistar strain were obtained from the Faculty of Pharmaceutical Sciences, University of Port Harcourt, Choba, Rivers State, Nigeria.
+Twenty-eight male albino rats of the Wistar strain were obtained from the Faculty of Pharmaceutical Sciences, University of Port Harcourt, Choba, Rivers State, Nigeria.
 They were housed in a well-ventilated room in the animal house of the Department of Experimental Pharmacology and Toxicology, Faculty of Pharmaceutical Sciences, University of Port-Harcourt, Rivers State, Nigeria.

 Phytochemical Screening